ebettenga/project-management-ai/README.md

 * `user_identity.py`: This file defines the UserIdentity class for creating user objects.
 Each object represents a user with the user_id, provider, and model attributes.

-* `user_state_store.py`: This file defines the base class for FileStateStore.
+* `user_state_store.py`: This file defines the base interface for user state persistence.

-* `file_state_store.py`: This file defines the FileStateStore class which handles the logic for creating and managing files for each user.
+* `postgres_state_store.py`: This file provides the Postgres-backed implementation that stores provider selections in the dedicated `user_provider_selections` table.

-* `set_user_state.py`: This file creates a user object and uses a FileStateStore to save the user's selected provider to a JSON file.
+* `set_user_state.py`: This file creates a user object and uses the Postgres state store to save the user's selected provider and model.

-* `get_user_state.py`: This file retrieves a users selected provider from the JSON file created with `set_user_state.py`.
+* `get_user_state.py`: This file retrieves a user's selected provider and model from Postgres using `set_user_state.py`'s data.

 ## App Distribution / OAuth